 This makes it great for fulfilling your loot cravings at home and on the go.
 Diablo Immortal has the same addictive gameplay as the rest of the franchise but expands it to an MMO scale.

 If you’re a fan of rich worldbuilding and lore, Diablo Immortal delivers.
-The game is set between Diablo 2 and 3, and the story is easy to get invested in – especially if you follow the series closely.
+The game is set between Diablo 2 and 3, and the story is compelling – especially if you follow the series closely.

 The combat in Diablo Immortal is its strongest point.
 Fights feel super smooth and the controls are responsive.
 Every time you go to activate an ultimate skill is hype-filled, and you can’t help but smile seeing the enemies drop around you.

 Diablo Immortal’s microtransactions are worrying, but it’s still worth giving it a go.
 Especially if you need a new addiction after Borderlands 3.
-The loot grind bundled with dark fantasy setting is hooking.
+The loot grind bundled with dark fantasy setting is addictive.

 Risk of Rain 2